dezbrid/string/README.md

 # string

-this app validate the open and close  parentheses, brackets or curly brackets inside the string
+this app validate the open and close  parentheses, brackets or curly brackets in the string

 # Prerequisites